sundarg4/Mirobot_OpenMV_Integration/docs/remote_device.md

 The remote device script is run on the OpenMV module.
 Here is a description of the functionality in this script.

+All functionality is wrapped within an object called openmv_remote.

 ```python
 def calibration():
 ```